airbytehq/airbyte/docs/connector-development/config-based/tutorial/2-install-dependencies.md

 {"type": "SPEC", "spec": {"documentationUrl": "https://docsurl.com", "connectionSpecification": {"$schema": "http://json-schema.org/draft-07/schema#", "title": "Python Http Tutorial Spec", "type": "object", "required": ["TODO"], "additionalProperties": false, "properties": {"TODO: This schema defines the configuration required for the source.
 This usually involves metadata such as database and/or authentication information.": {"type": "string", "description": "describe me"}}}}}
 ```

+This is a simple sanity check to make sure everything is wired up correctly.
-More details on the `spec` operation can be found in [Basic Concepts](https://docs.airbyte.com/connector-development/cdk-python/basic-concepts) and [Defining Stream Schemas](https://docs.airbyte.com/connector-development/cdk-python/schemas), but this is a simple sanity check to make sure everything is wired up correctly.
+More details on the `spec` operation can be found in [Basic Concepts](https://docs.airbyte.com/connector-development/cdk-python/basic-concepts) and [Defining Stream Schemas](https://docs.airbyte.com/connector-development/cdk-python/schemas).

 For now, note that the `main.py` file is a convenience wrapper to help run the connector.
 Its invocation format is `python main.py <command> [args]`.